Introduction#

 After setting it up, you can connect to the server’s

-through your DNS.
+localhost:<port>through your DNS.

-Next, use the command line to set up the cloudflared
+Next, use the command line to set up the cloudflared config file.

 - Authentication

-- Create a Tunnel
+cloudflared tunnel login - Create a Tunnel

-This will generate acloudflared tunnel route dns <tunnel_name> <domain_name>
+cloudflared create <tunnel_name>This will generate acloudflared tunnel route dns <tunnel_name> <domain_name><tunnel_id>.jsonfile in~/.cloudflared/.

-You can see the <tunnel_id>
+You can see the <tunnel_id> under Access -> Tunnel in the Cloudflare dashboard.

-, you will see the added <domain_name>
+In DNS -> Records, you will see the added <domain_name>.

-part will be <tunnel_id>.cfargotunnel.com
+The content part will be <tunnel_id>.cfargotunnel.com.

 Configuration#